 You are required to provide official transcripts or marks statements and degree certificates from all institutions of higher education that you have attended.
 These documents will be considered official when transmitted in one of the following ways:

 - Submitted in the institution's sealed envelope and sent directly to the degree program to which you are applying by the Registrar at that institution.
-Be sure to provide the correct mailing address for the program, which can be found on the Contact Graduate Programs page, to ensure that your transcript, marks statement, or degree certificate is received.
+Be sure to provide the correct mailing address for the program, which can be found on the program admission pages, to ensure that your transcript, marks statement, or degree certificate is received.
 If you do not use the correct mailing address, there is a good chance that your transcript will be misdirected, thus delaying your consideration for admission.